skycoin/skywire-testnet/integration/InteractiveEnvironments.md

 - **TEST 1**
   1. Run `./integration/run-ssh-env.sh` - it will run:
      1. skywire-services on localhost
-     2. VisorA with configured `SSH` app
+     2. NodeA with configured `SSH` app
-     3. VisorB - intermediary
+     3. NodeB - intermediary
-     4. VisorC with configured `SSH-client` app
+     4. NodeC with configured `SSH-client` app
   2. Run `./integration/test-ssh.sh` which will run in cycle:
      1. `./SSH-cli $PK_A "export n=1; loop -n $n echo A"`
-     2. kill all visors
+     2. kill all `skywire-networking-node`s
      3. Collect logs
      4. Increase n by power of 2
      5. Repeat